ACCA Vs CA: Which is Better for Your Career?

 ACCA also known as Association of Certified Chartered Accountant is a certification programme that focuses on Taxation, Auditing, Accounts Handling, Management Accounting, etc. Candidates are required to complete the ACCA course within three years with two to three more years of training.
 Whereas, CA refers to Chartered Accountancy that is taught only by the Institute of Chartered Accountants of India (ICAI).
 This course focuses only on Finance and Financial Accounting and can be completed in three to five years of a time period.

-Among CA and ACCA, which is tougher?
+Among ACCA vs CA, which is tougher?

 CA is any day much tougher than ACCA considering the number of years, the number of papers, course levels and the versatility of both courses.
 While students can start preparing for the CA course after their Class 12, candidates can start the ACCA certification course only after their graduation or postgraduation.
 Due to the flexibility of the tests and papers, ACCA is easier to complete than CA.